Optimal rate list decoding over bounded alphabets using algebraic-geometric codes

-Further, the alphabet size of the codes is a constant depending only on $\eps$ --- it can be made $\exp(\tilde{O}(1/\eps^2))$ which is not much worse than the lower bound of $\exp(\Omega(1/\eps))$.
-The parameters we achieve are thus quite close to the existential bounds in all three aspects --- error-correction radius, alphabet size, and list-size --- simultaneously.
-Our code construction is Monte Carlo and has the claimed list decoding property with high probability.
+Further, the alphabet size can be made $\exp(\tilde{O}(1/\eps^2))$ which is not much worse than the lower bound of $\exp(\Omega(1/\eps))$.
+The parameters we achieve are thus quite close to the existential bounds in all three aspects---error-correction radius, alphabet size, and list-size--- simultaneously.
+This construction is, however, Monte Carlo and the claimed list decoding property only holds with high probability.
 Once the code is (efficiently) sampled, the encoding/decoding algorithms are deterministic with a running time $O_\eps(N^c)$ for an absolute constant $c$, where $N$ is the code's block length.